Vedaranyeswarar Temple: Architecture

 The temple houses an emerald image of lingam, locally called Maragatha lingam.
 Vedaranyeswarar temple complex has three prakarams (outer courtyard) and two five-tiered rajagopuram (gateway tower) both on the western & eastern directions.
 The temple houses a tank named Manikarnika on the Western entrance inside the temple complex.
 The central shrine faces east and holds the image of Vedaranyeswarar (Shiva) in the form of lingam made of granite.
 The granite images of the deities Ganesha (son of Shiva and god of wisdom), Murugan (son of Shiva and god of war), Nandi (the bull and vehicle of Shiva) and Navagraha (nine planetary deities) are located in the hall leading to the sanctum.
 As in other Shiva temples of Tamil Nadu, the first precinct or the walls around the sanctum of Vedaranyeswarar has images of Dakshinamurthy (Shiva as the Teacher), Durga (warrior-goddess) and Chandikeswarar (a saint and devotee of Shiva).
 The second precinct is surrounded by granite walls.
 The inner sanctum houses the image of the 63 nayanars.
 There are also images of Ramanatha linga, Shanmugha, Jvaradeva, Saraswati, Sanisvara, Annapurni, Durga, Nataraja, Bhairava, Surya and Chandra.
 Unlike other temples, the images of Navagraha are found in a row.
-The images of Durga and Vanadurga are unique reprsentation of the deities.
+The images of Durga and Vanadurga are unique representations of the deities.